google-gemini/generative-ai-swift/README.md

 See [Contributing](https://github.com/google/generative-ai-swift/blob/main/docs/CONTRIBUTING.md)
 for more information on
-contributing to the Google AI Swift SDK.
+contributing to the Google AI SDK for Swift.

 ## Developers who use the PaLM SDK for Swift